jonathanscleon/scribden-ionic/README.md

 # scribden-ionic

+## Bugs
+- Change update calls to only use updateable fields.
+Exclude id, created_at, updated_at fields

+## Tech Debt
+- Clean up use of Mudder; encapsulate in a service

-## TODO
+## MVP Test TODO
-- Install date-fns and format reminder preview
+- Retain user defined sort order for check list items
+- Auth
+- Share items
 - Add local notifications for reminders
+- Use basic key/value store for keeping track of current reminders, in order to sync with shared reminders.
+Remove this once full SQLite sync is available.

+## MVP Launch
+- Search by tag
 - Add UI for deleting behaviors
+- Themes
 - Add QuillJS to enable rich text formatting for notes
-- Retain user defined sort order for check list items
+- Offline SQLite support
+- Account optional, followed by syncing on sign up

+## Next TODO
 - Manage calendar events using reminders

 ## Warnings